rambo/pca9535/README.md

 Draw a pull-up & LED resistor "wing" PCB, something like:

+             ^ 5V
              |
              R=100k
              |
-    IO--o-R=150--->pin_header
+    IO_pin<--o-R=150--->pin_header (LED or switch)

-This way the each I/O pin can be used with the pull-up to sense a switch position and driving LEDs by sinking current in output mode is not affected.
+This way the each I/O pin can be used with the pull-up to sense a switch position (switch would be closing to ground) and driving LEDs by sinking current in output mode is not affected.